OF THE EXECUTIVE COMMITTEE OF THE

 MEMBERSHIP AND PRIVILEGES

 Section 1.
 The Executive Committee shall be composed of the County Chair, who shall be the Committee’s presiding officer, and the Precinct Chair from each election precinct of Tarrant County.
 Each member shall be entitled to one vote by personal attendance at Executive Committee meetings.
 There shall be no voting by proxy.
-Any precinct without an elected Precinct Chair may be assigned a Precinct Captain by the Executive Committee.
+Any precinct without an elected Precinct Chair may be assigned a Precinct Leader by the Executive Committee.

 Section 2.
 The County Chair and Precinct Chairs shall be elected biennially as provided for in the Texas Election Code.

 Section 4.
 Vacancies in the office of County Chair shall be filled promptly by the Executive Committee by a majority vote of those present and voting, provided a majority of the full committee membership is present, due notice of purpose having been given in the call to the meeting.
-These Bylaws incorporate by reference Sec.
+These Supplemental Rules incorporate by reference Sec.
 171.024 and Sec.
 171.025 of the Texas Election Code, which stipulate procedures for filling vacancies in the office of County Chair and Precinct Chair.

 Section 5.
 Vacancies in the office of Secretary and Assistant Secretary shall be filled promptly by the Executive Committee by a majority vote of the members present, provided that a quorum is present, with notice of the filling of the vacancy to be included in the call of a meeting; such committee meeting to occur within sixty (60) days of the vacancy.
 A vacancy shall occur in the event the Secretary and/or Assistant Secretary dies, resigns, or no longer resides in the county.
 Any resignation shall be deemed to be effective immediately when given to the County Chair whether given in writing or orally.